PSL-Valorisation and Qlife Institute launch a call for Proof-of-Concept projects

 An activity report is required at the end of the project, along with some financial reports (depending on the payment schedule).

-Yes; the start-up company can be a partner of the project but the funding will go to the research team presenting the project and to the other PSL research teams involved.
+Yes.
+The start-up company can be a partner of the project but the funding will go to the research team presenting the project and to the other PSL research teams involved, if any.
 The funding cannot be granted to the start-up company.
 However the funding agreement may mention the intention of the stakeholders to transfer exploitation rights on the project results to the startup company.

 The selection committee will evaluate the risk and potential impact of the projects as well as their feasibility.
 The high-risk/high gain projects will not be disadvantaged, on the contrary.

-No. Prematuration projects based on a recently filed patent are quite common, but other scenarios are also valid : projects based on software, on know-how, and/or aiming at developing intellectual property (patent or other) at a later stage.
-Projects based on an application linked to a market need, and aiming at developing or aggregating technological components will not be disadvantaged, on the contrary.
+No. Prematuration projects based on a recently filed patent are quite common, but other scenarios are also valid: projects based on software, on know-how, and/or aiming at developing intellectual property (patent or other) at a later stage.
+Projects based on a market need and aiming at developing or aggregating technological components will not be disadvantaged, on the contrary.